 Looking for a nutritious way to start (or end) your day?
-This Gluten-free Oatmeal Cake is a super easy recipe that's loaded with whole grains and lots of flavor and can be easily made vegan too.
+This Gluten-free and Vegan Baked Oatmeal is a super easy recipe that's loaded with whole grains and lots of flavors and can be easily made vegan too.

 It's a healthy treat that your whole family is sure to love!